Kimitzuni/dotfiles/README.md

-# dotfiles
+# .files

-My Linux dotFile Configurations
+My Linux `.xxxxx` file configuration for Bash, ZSH and other stuff